standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 #### Filter Strategy Configuration Parameters

->**NOTE:** The `filterStrategy` Configuration file parameter is deprecated as of SHR-CLI 6.7.0.
+>**NOTE**: The `filterStrategy` Configuration file parameter is deprecated as of SHR-CLI 6.7.0.
 The functionality has been migrated to the [Content Profile](#content-profile-file).
 Upgrade to SHR-CLI 6.7.0 or higher, and do not implement the Configuration file `filterStrategy` Migrate any `filterStrategy` settings to the [Content Profile](#content-profile-file).

 Between the import stage and the export stage, there is a filtering stage (see  [CIMPL Tooling Overview](#cimpl-tooling-overview)).
 Filtering is useful when the [_specification directory_](#suggested-directory-structure) contains namespaces or `Entries` that are outside the scope of the current IG, and should not be included in the IG.
 Filtering removes unwanted namespaces and `Entries` to limit the scope of the exports, and subsequently, the IG.